15 Famous Churches in Barcelona Spain You Must Visit

 Let’s kick things off with the superstar of Barcelona’s churches—La Sagrada Familia.
 This is hands-down the most famous church in Barcelona, and it’s easy to see why!

-This UNESCO World Heritage Site is a jaw-dropping blend of Gothic and Art Nouveau styles.
-The exterior is covered in insanely intricate carvings and sculptures, each with a story to tell.
+This UNESCO World Heritage Site is a jaw-dropping blend of architectural styles, and the exterior is covered in insanely intricate carvings and sculptures, each with a story to tell.

 And beyond the elaborate exterior, the interior is just as impressive with towering columns and stunning sculptures.
 The stained glass windows are a rainbow explosion of the seasons that will probably leave you speechless!